 34. Removing Specific Volumes

-You can easily delete some specific volumes that are no longer needed by your containers.
+You can easily delete specific volumes that your containers no longer need.
 It’s a common practice during production.
-The docker volume command can be used for this purpose, as shown in the next example.
+The next example shows that the docker volume command can be used for this purpose.

 $ docker volume rm VOLUME_NAME

 It will result in the deletion of the specified volume.
 You can pass the -f option to skip the confirmations.